AmazingMonster/conceptrodon/docs/contents/metafunctions/roadrivore/trip.doc.md

 /**** First Example ****//* End */
 ```

-- In the second example, we will transport the conjuration function to `InvokeRail`.
+- In the second example, we will transport the conjuration function to `InvokeRoad`.

 ```C++
 /**** Second Example ****//* Start */